GlowingRain/aquila-akairo/README.md

 # aquila-akairo
-Aquila rewritten using Akairo for Discord.js
+Aquila, a bot fully in spanish, rewritten using Akairo for Discord.js

+Wiki